YinmiAlas/YinmiAlas.github.io/aboutme.md

 - I love all about software computer
 - I love my family
 - I'm very patient
-- i love everithing about the future
+- I love everything about the future

 ### Interest
 - Learning about new technologies and how they make life easier for people